 Ours is an industry that attempts to marry advanced biotechnology and machinery with salt-of-the-earth values and perceptions.
 Because of that, one of the questions that frequently comes up in the agriculture industry is, how do we integrate modern food products with traditional ones?
-It’s such a vital and timely topic that Farm Bureau’s Young Farmers & Ranchers have been addressing it during their annual contest titled Discussion Meet.
+It’s such a vital and timely topic that Farm Bureau’s Young Farmers & Ranchers have even addressed during their annual contest titled, Discussion Meet.

 Specifically, members are being asked: “Products like cell-based food products have demonstrated the food system is rapidly changing.
 How can future food technologies and related products be beneficially integrated into modern agricultural production without hampering the success of traditional products and the farmers and ranchers who grow them?”